AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 * {api:anychart.charts.Wordtree#fontStyle}fontStyle(){api} to set the font style – normal, italic, oblique
 * {api:anychart.charts.Wordtree#fontWeight}fontWeight(){api} to set the font weight

-The size of each element is calculated automatically from its weight, but you can establish general limits to the font size.
+The size of each element is calculated automatically from its weight (frequency / number of children), but you can establish general limits to the font size.
 Call these methods:

 * {api:anychart.charts.Wordtree#maxFontSize}maxFontSize(){api} to set the maximum font size
 * {api:anychart.charts.Wordtree#minFontSize}minFontSize(){api} to set the minimum font size